dendronhq/dendron-site/vault/dendron.contribute.dev.md

 Remember that you are always welcome to ask for help inside the [#dev discord channel](https://link.dendron.so/discord).

-## VSCode Extension Development
+## VS Code Extension Development

-If you're not familiar with VSCode Extension Development, have no fear.
+If you're not familiar with VS Code Extension Development, have no fear.
 There are lots of great resources for that.

-The VSCode guide to [making your first extension](https://code.visualstudio.com/api/get-started/your-first-extension) is a great place to start.
+The VS Code guide to [making your first extension](https://code.visualstudio.com/api/get-started/your-first-extension) is a great place to start.

-Afterwards, you can see how specific features are implemented through the [vscode extension samples library](https://github.com/microsoft/vscode-extension-samples).
+Afterwards, you can see how specific features are implemented through the [VS Code Extension Samples library](https://github.com/microsoft/vscode-extension-samples).

 ## Pull Request Checklist